GoldenStack/overscore/ASSEMBLY.md

 higher level features.

 Lines of assembly correspond directly to bytes in the output binary, so lines are processed in order, serialized, and written to the output binary.
-This makes understanding the effects of your assembly easier, given the direct correspondence.
+This ensures the correspondence in the output binary is obvious.
+This usage of "lines" is not without reason--the assembler enforces at most one line of assembly per line in the text file.

 Comments are written with `//`.
 Semicolons are not supported as comments and will cause an assembler error.